Old Frisian: Case

-Case did not vary in Old Frisian by much when compared to other contemporary Germanic languages.
+Case did not vary much in Old Frisian when compared to other contemporary Germanic languages.
 The nominative case was used for the subjects or subject complements though it was also used in vocative contexts.
-While the main use of the accusative was to mark the direct object of a verb, Old Frisian was also used in temporal and spatial expressions, such as mentioning spaces of time (niugen monath 'nine months') or distances (Hi gunge tha niugen heta skera.
+While the main use of the accusative was to mark the direct object of a verb, it was also used in temporal and spatial expressions, such as mentioning spaces of time (niugen monath, 'nine months') or distances (Hi gunge tha niugen heta skera.
 'He should walk the nine hot plowshares.').
-Genitive usage was complex and multifaceted; it marked possession and relationships, but was also used to mark adverbs and had both partitive and numerical functions including measures (tha wi sigun hundred folkes santon 'when we sent seven hundred [armed] men') and counting (thritich fethma 'thirty fathoms').
+Genitive usage was complex and multifaceted; it marked possession and relationships, but was also used to mark adverbs and had both partitive and numerical functions including measures (tha wi sigun hundred folkes santon, 'when we sent seven hundred [armed] men') and counting (thritich fethma, 'thirty fathoms').

 The dative case was also complex.
 Although it marked the indirect object of a ditransitive verb, it was sometimes used for the direct objects of transitive verbs, such as helpa ('to help').
 The dative shared some overlap in function with the genitive, including its use in adverbial phrases and measurements.
-Dative constructions are also used to mark the benefactive, such as in the sentence God him reste ('God rested [for himself]').
-A number of adjectives govern the dative as well, typically marking either physical or emotional closeness.
+Dative constructions were also used to mark the benefactive, such as in the sentence God him reste ('God rested [for himself]').
+A number of adjectives governed the dative as well, typically marking either physical or emotional closeness.

 As the case system began to break down in Old Frisian, authors – especially those of legal documents – came to rely heavily on word order and changed the use of prepositions.
 By late Old Frisian, case marking was optional.